20 killed, 40 wounded in air raid on Yemen wedding: medics - Journal du Cameroun

 “Medical teams are working around the clock to provide assistance to the victims,” MSF said.

+A local official told AFP that at least 23 civilians, including women and children, were killed and 36 others wounded in the attack.

+The double air strike on the crowded party venue had left a number of dead bodies buried under rubble, the official said on condition of anonymity.

-The Huthi-run Al-Masirah Television tweeted that at least 33 people were killed and as many as 55 wounded in the air raid.
+The Huthi-run Al-Masirah Television tweeted that at least 33 people were killed and as many as 55 wounded in the attack.

-It said an unspecified number of children and women were among those killed, in addition to at least 30 children among the wounded.
+It said an unspecified number of children and women were among those killed, in addition to at least 30 children wounded.

 The Saudi-led coalition’s spokesman Colonel Turki al-Malki did not immediately respond to a request for comment on the incident.

-Saudi Arabia launched a coalition of Arab states in March 2015 to battle the Iran-backed Huthis in its southern neighbour and restore to power Yemen’s internationally recognised government.
+It was not the first deadly strike on a wedding during Yemen’s conflict, which has killed nearly 10,000 people since the coalition intervened in March 2015 to battle the Iran-backed Huthis and restore Yemen’s internationally recognised government to power.

+In late 2015, coalition air strikes on two wedding parties in northern Yemen killed at least 159 civilians.

+Violence has also hit funerals.
+In October 2016, 140 mourners were killed during an air strike on a house in Sanaa.